steffilazerte/lb_curlew_distribution/README.md

 - `Data/Final/lobcur_final_10x_bcr_control_filtered_100.csv`  - BCR grids, all checklists
 - `Data/Final/lobcur_final_10x_bcr_present_filtered_100.csv`  - BCR grids, curlew presence only

+See the `Data/Final/README.md` for details of the final data sets.

 We are extremely grateful to Dr. Sarah Supp and colleagues for sharing their [well-annotated code](https://github.com/sarahsupp/hb-migration) from their publication [Supp et al. (2015)](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1890/ES15-00239.1), parts of which we have used as a guide for our analyses.